 In the 2024–2025 season, Elio joined The Atlanta Opera as their Studio Stage Director, assisting Tomer Zvulun on productions of Rent, La bohème, The Magic Flute, Macbeth, and Siegfried.
-In February, Elio reunited with conductor John Morris Russell and artists from Wolf Trap Opera to remount their acclaimed production of The Seven Deadly Sins with the Hilton Head Symphony Orchestra.
+In February, Elio joined conductor John Morris Russell and artists from Wolf Trap Opera as the Director and Projection Designer of The Seven Deadly Sins with the Hilton Head Symphony Orchestra.
 In May, Elio made their debut with Cincinnati Opera as the Revival Director of Rigoletto, hailed for their “elegant stage direction” of a “stunning production that riveted from beginning to end” (Cincinnati Business Courier).
-Their work as a projection designer was seen in Ana María Martínez’s Noche Española recital at Rice University, Die Fledermaus at Binghamton University, The Seven Deadly Sins at the Salina Symphony, and the Schwabacher Summer Concert at the Merola Opera Program.
+During the summer, Elio joined the Merola Opera Program as their Apprentice Stage Director.
+There, they directed the Merola Grand Finale at the War Memorial Opera House, and was acclaimed for striking “a fine balance between pathos, comedy, and tragedy…with suave panache” (San Francisco Chronicle).
+Additionally, they served as the Assistant Director of Rossini’s Le comte Ory, directed by Garnett Bruce and conducted by Pierre Vallet, and co-directed the Schwabacher Summer Concert with Omer Ben Seadia.

 In the 2023-2024 season, Elio directed a new production of La bohème; collaborated with pianist Tamar Sanikidze on Song Re-Imagined, a staged multimedia art song recital; and assisted on a new production of Tan Dun’s Tea: A Mirror of Soul at the Butler Opera Center in Austin, TX.
 Their production of La bohème received third place in the National Opera Association’s Opera Production Competition.
-Additionally, they were the projection designer for Suor Angelica & Gianni Schicchi at Binghamton University.
+Additionally, they were the projection designer for Suor Angelica &Gianni Schicchi at Binghamton University.
 In the summer, Elio joined Wolf Trap Opera as a Directing Fellow.
 While in residence, they directed Weill & Brecht’s The Seven Deadly Sins, served as the assistant director of Puccini’s La bohème, and as the dramaturg for the piano-vocal workshop of Sankaram & Kelly’s The House of Yes.

 In the 2022-2023 season, they directed undergraduate opera scenes and served as the assistant director for Proving Up and Les contes d’Hoffmann at the Butler Opera Center.
 They were the projection designer for Binghamton University’s production of L’incoronazione di Poppea.
 In the summer, Elio joined the Music Academy of the West as the Lehrer Vocal Institute Directing Fellow.
 There, they directed Jake Heggie’s Here and Gone; the cover performance of La bohème; served as the assistant director on the summer’s mainstage productions of La bohème and Cabaret: 1979; staged ensembles and designed projections for Music Academy’s Una noche en Miraflores, an evening of Spanish-language music curated by Ana María Martínez and Cesar Cañon; and worked with voice fellows in 1:1 dramatic coachings.
 They were named a Finalist in the Music Academy Fast Pitch Competition for their proposal to leverage Mixed Reality (AR/VR) technology to develop creative solutions for accessibility in the opera house.